FAQ AND ANSWERS

 Do you allow people to come for short-term missions?
 How much does it cost?
 What would I be doing while there?

 A short term trip with Orphans Unlimited must last at least 30 — 90 days, due to the cost-effectiveness of travel.
 Monthly support needs to be about $200/mo., but you should raise an extra $300/mo. to cover travel and possible medical expenses.
 We can only host short-term missionaries between June and November.
 You also must have your own medical insurance and have a adventurous, flexible spirit ready to “rough it.”
-For a overview of what to bring and expect, please visit our Come to Africa page.
+For more informations, please email us.

 There are many construction projects that could use a helping hand, as well as children’s ministries, preschool work, agriculture and job skills training.